 10 Very Effective Home Remedies for Milia!

 Milia are nothing but small white eruptions on the face and chest.
-It is either whitish or yellowish in colour.
+It is either whitish or yellowish in color.
 It is not harmful but looks really ugly on the face and around the eyes.
-One of the main reason attributed towards the formation of Milia are clogged pores and inadequate exfoliation.
+One of the main reason attributed towards the formation of Milia is clogged pores and inadequate exfoliation.
 The cyst can occur anywhere in the face and chest.
 They are very hard to touch.
-Do not worry if you are having Milia on face or near the eyes, it can be treated effectively at home itself.
+Do not worry if you are having Milia on the face or near the eyes, it can be treated effectively at home itself.
 Below are some home remedies for Milia.

 Home Remedies for Milia

 1. Sandalwood To Treat Milia On Face

 - Mix sandalwood and rose water together to form a thick paste.

 - Apply it on the milia affected region.

 - Allow it to dry completely.